aws/eks-anywhere/designs/full-cluster-lifecycle-api.md

 Similar to ClusterStatus, The [VSphereDatacenterConfig Status](https://github.com/aws/eks-anywhere/blob/v0.6.0/pkg/api/v1alpha1/vspheredatacenterconfig_types.go#L21) will be modified to include extra fields and conditions.
 These determines whether to trigger the actual cluster reconciling process.

-If an error occurs controllers will set `spec.VSphereDatacenterConfigStatus.FailureReason` and `spec.VSphereDatacenterConfigStatus.FailureMessage`.
+If an error occurs controllers will set `VSphereDatacenterConfigStatus.FailureReason` and `VSphereDatacenterConfigStatus.FailureMessage`.

 ```